djlaplante/protractor-examples/ReadMe.txt

 protractor: download from github here: https://github.com/angular/protractor

-protractor-cucumber: install protractor-cucumber with this command: npm install protractor-cucumber --save-dev
+protractor-cucumber: navigate to "protractor-examples" and run this command to add the protractor-cucumber dependancy: npm install protractor-cucumber --save-dev

 protractor: install protractor globally with this command: